 How people manage their earlier symptoms of MND, particularly respiratory symptoms, can affect how symptoms that may arise later can be managed.

 Early discussion about symptom management can also help people with MND to plan ahead.

-Your nearest MND NZ Support Worker can provide you and your family with information, education, advice and support.
+Your nearest MND NZ Support Team Member can provide you and your family with information, education, advice and support.
 Support Workers visit face-to-face when possible.
 They also provide email and telephone support.